chfritz/meteor-serversync/README.md

   offline, but if the server makes changes while offline, these changes will overwrite any local changes on reconnect.

+  Note that local changes are detected using collection hooks.
+This means that direct mongodb manipulations (e.g., via mongorestore) will *not* be detected/synced.

 ## Example